CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 **Metadata**, data about data, can have multiple meanings and the documents described above that explain how data should be interpreted can also be called metadata.
 However, in these pages we use the term metadata referring to **discovery metadata**, the "label" of your data, which is needed when data is published and shared.

 **Data documentation** means creating information, which enables interpretations of the data correctly and independently.
 It consists of files that explain how data were created or digitized, how the data should be interpreted, its structure, and how the data has been modified.
 This information can also be called *data-level* documentation or even metadata as it is information about data.
 Documenting data should be considered as best practice when managing data, and it is also essential for data preservation.
 Whenever data are used sufficient contextual information is required to interpret the data correctly and independently.

-Data documentation can be done by using (domain specific) metadata and data standards, electronic laboratory notebooks, dictionaries, vocabularies and readme-files, which all take part in explaining what the project data is and what it means.
+!!! note "Data documentation can be done by using"
+    - (domain specific) metadata and data standards,
+    - electronic laboratory notebooks,
+    - dictionaries, vocabularies and readme-files, and they all take part in explaining what the project data is and what it means.

 <a name="header2"></a>